 An Arab is not superior to a non-Arab, nor is a non-Arab superior to an Arab.
 Similarly, a white person is not superior to a black person, nor is a black person superior to a white person.

 This was not a plea of a helpless philosopher whose words went ignored.
 This was the voice of a victorious leader whose each and every command was meticulously obeyed.
-Hence the spiritual revolution brought about by the Holy Prophetsa remains an unparalleled episode of success throughout human history.
+The spiritual revolution brought about by the Holy Prophetsa remains an unparalleled episode of success throughout human history.

 Holy Quran 10: 20

-The Race Concepts: Results of an Inquiry p: 11 (Published by UNESCO)
+The Race Concepts: Results of an Inquiry published by UNESCO p.
+11

 Holy Quran 49: 14